CodePushGo/website/src/content/blog/en/how-ota-encryption-meets-app-store-compliance.md

 ## Conclusion: Meeting App Store Security Standards

 To ensure OTA updates comply with app store requirements, developers should focus on **transport security**, **strong encryption**, and **automated compliance checks**.
-Capgo's system demonstrates how these elements can work together effectively.
+CodePushGo's system demonstrates how these elements can work together effectively.
 A solid approach includes transport encryption, package protection, and compliance automation, all layered to create a secure system.

 These practices align with the requirements specified in Apple's App Store Review Guidelines and Google's Play Core Policies [\[1\]](https://www.cubtale.com/pages/compliance-data-security)[\[5\]](https://productlatest.com/?post=1837).